How To Thread Eyebrows With Floss – Step By Step

 Step 8

-The twist should always move in the direction opposite to hair growth.
-Try and be as careful as possible, to not tug on your skin or pull hairs too harshly.
+The twist should always move in the direction opposite to the direction of hair growth.
+Try to be as gentle as possible, avoiding tugging on your skin or pulling hairs too harshly.

 Step 9